 Skiing and snowboarding: Safety tips for families

-Skiing and snowboarding are popular winter sports.
+Skiing and snowboarding are popular winter activities.
 But each year, children and adults are injured while involved in these sports, and sometimes the injuries are very serious.

 Did you know

-- Snowboarding and downhill skiing are among the top three causes of injury related to snow and ice activities.
+- Snowboarding and downhill skiing are among the top three causes of injury related to recreational winter activities.

-- Among young skiers, injuries happen most often to beginners, often on their first day.
+- Among young skiers, injuries happen most often to beginners, often on their first day on the slopes.

-- The number of brain and spinal cord injuries resulting from skiing and snowboarding is increasing worldwide.
+- The number of brain and spinal cord injuries resulting from skiing and snowboarding is a worldwide problem as the sports become more popular.

 Safety starts with the right equipment

-- Wear the proper equipment including a helmet and goggles, or wrist guards for snowboarding.
+- Wear the proper equipment including a helmet and goggles, and wrist guards for snowboarding.
 Helmets can reduce the risk of a head injury.
 Children, teens and adults should always wear a helmet that is specifically designed for skiing and snowboarding.
-Preventing serious head injuries is everyone’s job, not matter your age.
-When you wear a helmet, you set a good example for your children and send the message that is important.
+Serious head injuries can be prevented with correct helmet use.
+As an adult, set a good example by wearing a helmet too.
+It will let your children know that safety is important.

 - Make sure you and your child’s helmet fits properly.
 Most helmets come with fitting instructions.

-- Don’t borrow equipment.
-If you don’t have equipment of your own, rent it from a reputable ski shop or resort, and make sure that the boots fit and the binding are adjusted correctly.
+- Don’t count on borrow equipment.
+If you don’t have equipment of your own, rent it from a reputable ski shop or resort.
+Make sure that the boots fit and that the bindings are adjusted correctly.

 Prepare before going out